In What Direction Will CarMax Inc.'s (NYSE:KMX) Stock Goes From Here? - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 13 analysts.
+The firm’s stock currently is rated by 13 analysts.
 On average, analysts expect EPS of $1.44 for the current quarter, with a high estimate of $1.56 and a low estimate of $1.32, while EPS last year was $1.72.
 The consensus estimate for the next quarter is $1.32, with high estimates of $1.51 and low estimates of $1.04.

 Analysts are recommending an EPS of between $6.15 and $4.96 for the fiscal current year, implying an average EPS of $5.62.
 EPS for the following year is $6.06, with 17 analysts recommending between $7.3 and $4.4.